RichardSimbana/portfolio-website/README.md

 ## Introduction
 www.richardsimbana.com <br />

-This portfolio website was build using ReactJS and styled with Boostrap.
+This portfolio website was build using ReactJS and styled with Bootstrap.
 I will be using this project to evolve my skills as a developer and will continue to add more features along the way. <br />

 ## Overview